-- 3.1 Second Amended and Restated Certificate of Incorporation of the Registrant dated May 11, 2016. (incorporated by reference to the Registrant's Current Report on Form 8-K (File No. 001-37766) filed with the Securities and Exchange Commission on May 17, 2016) - 3.2 Amendment to the Second Amended and Restated Certificate of Incorporation of the Registrant dated June 14, 2023. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K (File No. 001-37766), filed with the Securities and Exchange Commission on June 16, 2023) - 3.3 Second Amended and Restated By-laws of the Registrant. (incorporated by reference to Exhibit 3.1 to the Registrant's Quarterly Report on Form 10-Q (File No. 001-37766), filed with the Securities and Exchange Commission on May 7, 2020) - 10.1 Amendment to Lease Agreement by and between the Registrant and Are-Winter Street Property, LLC, dated as of June 20, 2023.
+- 3.1 Second Amended and Restated Certificate of Incorporation of the Registrant dated May 11, 2016. (incorporated by reference to the Registrant's Current Report on Form 8-K (File No. 001-37766) filed with the Securities and Exchange Commission on May 17, 2016) - 3.2 Amendment to the Second Amended and Restated Certificate of Incorporation of the Registrant dated June 14, 2023. (incorporated by reference to Exhibit 3.1 to the Registrant's Current Report on Form 8-K (File No. 001-37766), filed with the Securities and Exchange Commission on June 16, 2023) - 3.3 Second Amended and Restated By-laws of the Registrant. (incorporated by reference to Exhibit 3.1 to the Registrant's Quarterly Report on Form 10-Q (File No. 001-37766), filed with the Securities and Exchange Commission on May 7, 2020) - 10.1† Letter Agreement (Second Amendment) to License and Collaboration Agreement by and between Registrant and Regeneron Pharmaceuticals, Inc., dated November 22, 2022.
+(1) - 10.2† Third Amendment to License and Collaboration Agreement by and between Registrant and Regeneron Pharmaceuticals, Inc., dated September 29, 2023.
 (1) - 31.1 Certification of the Chief Executive Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 (1) - 31.2 Certification of the Chief Financial Officer pursuant to Rules 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 (1) - 32.1 Certifications pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of The Sarbanes-Oxley Act of 2002, by John M. Leonard, M.D., President and Chief Executive Officer of the Company, and Glenn Goddard, Executive Vice President, Chief Financial Officer of the Company.
 (2) - 101.INS Inline XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
 (1) - 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 (1) - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 (1) - 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 (1) - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 (1) - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-(1) - 104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101) (1)

-(1) Filed with this Quarterly Report on Form 10-Q.

-(2) The certifications furnished in Exhibit 32.1 hereto are deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
+(1) - 104 Cover Page Interactive Data File (formatted as inline XBRL with applicable taxonomy extension information contained in Exhibits 101) (1) - † Portions of this exhibit (indicated by asterisks) have been omitted pursuant to Item 601(b)(10) of Regulation S-K. - (1) Filed with this Quarterly Report on Form 10-Q. - (2) The certifications furnished in Exhibit 32.1 hereto are deemed to accompany this Quarterly Report on Form 10-Q and will not be deemed "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.
 Such certifications will not be deemed to be incorporated by reference into any filings under the Securities Act of 1933, as amended, or the Securities Exchange Act of 1934, as amended, except to the extent that the Registrant specifically incorporates it by reference.